Confederation of Finnish Industries: History

 The history of the Confederation of Finnish Industries dates back to 1907, when employers established the General Employers' Confederation of Finland (Suomen Yleinen Työantajaliitto) during the era of the Grand Duchy of Finland.
 At that time, the General Employers' Confederation functioned mainly as a sort of employers' club.

 The Russian Revolution of 1917, the collapse of the Russian Empire, and Finland's independence in 1917 changed the nature of the confederation.
 As a result, in 1918, its name was changed to the Central Association of Finnish Employers (Suomen Työnantajain Keskusliitto).

 The Central Association of Finnish Employers gained a new headquarters in 1952, when the House of Industries, designed by architect Viljo Revell, was completed for the 1952 Helsinki Summer Olympics.
 The building also housed the award-winning Palace Restaurant.

 The Central Association of Finnish Employers and the Central Association of Industry (Teollisuusliitto), founded in 1976, merged in 1992.
 The associations formed the Central Association of Industry and Employers (TT - Teollisuuden ja Työnantajain Keskusliitto).

-The Confederation of Finnish Industries was formed at the beginning of 2004 when the two employers' associations Palvelutyönantajat (Employers of the Service Sector) and Teollisuuden ja Työnantajain Keskusliitto (Union of Industries and Employers) merged.
-EK's member companies collectively contribute over 70% of Finland's GDP, and over 95% of Finland's exports.
-It has considerable negotiating power, since Finland has universal validity of collective labour agreements, and often a national income policy agreement is reached.

 EK focuses its activity on the following goals: